9 Effects of Low Testosterone & Proven Ways to Manage Them - Balance My Hormones TRT in the UK

 Testosterone therapy side effects

-Although TRT is known to improve muscle, bone, and sexual organ health, it also carries some side effects that you must discuss with your doctor to find out how you can avoid them.
+Although TRT hormone therapy is known to improve muscle, bone, and sexual organ health, it also carries some side effects that you must discuss with your doctor to find out how you can avoid them.
 Common examples of TRT side effects are:

 • Acne